Duo Central is a cloud-hosted portal that your users can visit to get access to all of your organization's applications and links.

 Bookmark tiles will allow you to edit the name, URL, logo, and permitted groups.

 Once you've made all your edits to a tile click Save at the top of the page.
-You'll be returned to the Duo Central "Tiles" tab.
+You'll return to the Duo Central "Tiles" tab.

 On the Duo Central "Tiles" tab find the tile you'd like to edit and click Delete under the "Actions" column.